 Benefits provided under the qualified plan are limited under the Employee Retirement Income Security Act (ERISA).
 As a result, the Benefit Equalization Plan, which is a nonqualified plan, is designed to provide benefits above the amount allowed under ERISA.
 The benefits provided under the Benefit Equalization Plan are initially calculated on a gross basis to include benefits provided by the qualified plan.
 The benefits under the qualified plan are then deducted from the initially calculated gross amount to arrive at the amount of benefits provided by the Benefit Equalization Plan.
-The participant's accumulated benefit amounts as of these calculated by multiplying the benefits accumulated at each date by a present value factor based on an assumed age 65 retirement date.
+The participant's accumulated benefit amounts as of these calculation dates are based on plan formula, ignoring future service periods and future salary increases.
+The present value is calculated by multiplying the benefits accumulated at each date by a present value factor based on an assumed age 65 retirement date.
 As of December 31, 2015, the Benefit Equalization Plan benefit is valued using the RP-2014 mortality table for white collar worker annuitants (with mortality improvement scale MP-2015).
-As of December 31, 2016, the Benefit Equalization Plan benefit is valued using the RP-2016 mortality table for white collar worker annuitants (with mortality table for white collar worker annuitants (with mortality table for white collar worker annuitants (2016).
+As of December 31, 2016, the Benefit Equalization Plan benefit is valued using the RP-2016 mortality table for white collar worker annuitants (with mortality improvement scale MP-2016).
 The interest rates used are 4.17% as of December 31, 2015 and 4.03% as of December 31, 2016.